 Whether you're preparing to buy your first home or looking to refinance your current mortgage, it's important to know and understand the new mortgage rules that affect the loan process.
 These rules were designed to prevent future housing bubbles and help find the perfect home loan for you.

-If you’re in the market for a home, or want to refinance your current mortgage, you will want to educate yourself on the impact that these new rules will have on you as you work through the loan process.
+If you’re in the market for a home, or want to refinance your current mortgage, you will want to learn about the impact that these new rules will have on you as you work through the loan process.
 Here are some of the most important take-a ways.

 Mortgage scams come in all shapes and sizes.
 As scam artists become more deceitful with their attempts to steal from you, you must stay informed on common scams and how to overcome them in order to protect yourself and you home.
 Scammers don't care if you're buying your first house or if you are being faced with foreclosure - they will do anything to try to steal your money, personal information, and even your home.
 Be aware of common scam tactics so that you can defend yourself against scams and don't become a victim.

-The phrase “home security” is pretty widely used and has a variety of contexts.
-It can mean locking doors and windows when leaving the house, setting up an alarm system, participating in a neighborhood watch, or setting up automatic lights for vacations.
+The phrase “home security” is widely used and has a variety of contexts.
+It can mean locking doors and windows when leaving the house, setting up an alarm system, joining in a neighborhood watch, or setting up automatic lights for vacations.
 These are all steps homeowners take to keep the contents of their homes safe.
+These scams come in a variety of shapes and sizes, and each one needs a detailed response.
+Before you do anything with your mortgage, check to make sure your “once-in-a-lifetime” offer isn’t on this list.

 When it comes to the home itself, though, people can be a lot less particular.
 While homeowner’s insurance can protect against natural disasters, there’s a new threat to the cornerstone of the American dream.
 Scam artists are targeting desperate homeowners, trying to steal their money, personal information or even the home.